 EL Category: Expedition, Research

-Activity Description: (P4) Students travel to a Wildlife Management Area and work with state biologist to sample ephemeral ponds; this student found a snapping turtle overwintering in a pond, Freedom Hills and Lauderdale WMA, Jackson County, AL
+Activity Description: Students travel to a Wildlife Management Area and work with state biologist to sample ephemeral ponds; this student found a snapping turtle overwintering in a pond, Freedom Hills and Lauderdale WMA, Jackson County, AL

 Contact: Dr. Shannon Pittman

-Class: BI 313 Bioinformatics
+Course: BI 313 Bioinformatics

 EL Category: Research